dy/element-props/readme.md

 ### polyfill

-You can add `props` to all HTML elements by including polyfill for `Element.prototype.props`:
+Add `props` to all HTML elements by including polyfill for `Element.prototype.props`:

 ```js
 import 'element-props/polyfill'